Benjamin-Meyer-Dev/Sign_Language_Detection/README.md

 ## General Info
 This is a real-time sign language letter detection tool that uses a trained TensorFlow model to interpret hand gestures into alphabet letters.
 It utilizes hand landmark data captured via MediaPipe and allows users to either use a pre-trained model or collect and train their own using a built-in interface.

+Please note that additional training data needs to be incorporated into the pre-trained model to improve accuracy, especially when distinguishing between letters with similar shapes.

 ---

 ## Features